 The service is demand led and cannot fail to respond to the needs of a child due to budget or resource constraints.
 Changes on a local, regional and national level can have a significant impact on the demand for services.
 War and international factors can result in an unplanned increase in the number of unaccompanied asylum seeking children or families with no recourse to public funds.
 Geographical movement of families across the Eastern Region and London can see a rise in families needing services, including large sibling groups.
-Areas for improvement were identified in the Ofsted (ILAC) 2019 and a Development Plan has been created to address this.
+Areas for improvement were identified in the Ofsted (ILAC) 2019 and a Development Plan created to address this.

 As a consequence of Covid19 since March 2020 there has been a significant impact on the way in which we deliver services within children's social care.
 There has been an impact on the budget which is subject to continuous scrutiny.
 The Service has recently had a focused visit in June 2021 with a key focus on the local authority's arrangements for the protection of vulnerable children from extra-familial risk.
-A letter will be published by Ofsted on 09th August and the service will update the Development Plan to address any identified learning/improvements.
-The service is now preparing for the next Ofsted visit which in all likelihood will be a full ILACS inspection.
-Key focus on Criminal Exploitation.
+Recommendations for improvement identified and Development Plan updated to address the items.
+Further Ofsted ILACS Focussed visit completed Jun/Jul 2021, three recommendations for improvement identified and action plan updated to address items.